bitaemi/rxjs-reactive-patterns/README.md

 ```
 - for example, above, we are not aware of how the internal browser mechanism for handling mouse moves works.

-- we have no access to that mechanism and we cannot, for example, trigger mouse events on behalf of the
+- we have no access to that mechanism, and we cannot, for example, trigger mouse events on behalf of the

 browser, which is actually a good thing.
 This means that if we want to build programms using the BROWSER EVENTS API,